malvex/sheppy/docs/index.md

 ### The Solution

-The goal for this library is "to be simple, yet powerful".
+The goal for this library is to be "simple, yet powerful".
 Sheppy is designed to be have minimal API interface with just a few simple concepts to learn, while implementing industry best practices.
 No complex abstractions, no unnecessary wrappers.
 Just functions (tasks) and queues.
 If you can't learn this library in 5 minutes, then I owe you a beer!

 Long story short, this is all you need to know: